 • The company must have a minimum of 50% of its turnover originated from international markets; or

-• Outstanding production of tradable goods and services.
+• Production of outstanding tradable goods and services.

 The project developer must file an application that fulfils the requirements for PIN recognition according to a model previously approved by the CPAI.